mikeoc61/currency_monitor/README.md

    descriptions.
 Used by lambda.py version to display a mapping of selected currencies.

+ - main.css contains CSS Stylesheet formatting and is loaded by lambda.py

 ## Dependencies:

 Command line version requires that CL_KEY environment variable be set prior to execution.
-The lambda version expects the key to be hard coded into the program code.
+The lambda version expects the key to be hard coded into the program.

-To obtain a key and compare price options visit: https://currencylayer.com
+To obtain a key and review pricing options visit: https://currencylayer.com